Polarization Signatures of Inspiraling Hotspots around Kerr Black Holes: Inspiraling Hotspots

 Within Cunningham’s model, a hotspot initiated at the ISCO remains on a stable orbit and therefore does not plunge.
-Accordingly, for Fig.~\ref{fig:Cunningham_plunging_QU} we initialize the hotspot at $0.95r_{\rm ISCO}$ and follow it down to $1.005r_H$, where $r_H$ is the horizon radius.
-The two cases exhibit broadly similar qualitative features, but the most apparent difference between Figs.~\ref{fig:plunging_QU} and~\ref{fig:Cunningham_plunging_QU} is the total time required to reach the horizon, as seen in the corresponding time-domain variability (right column).
+Accordingly, for Fig.~\ref{fig:Cunningham_plunging_QU} we initialize the hotspot at $0.95\,r_{\rm ISCO}$ and follow it down to $1.005\,r_H$, where $r_H$ is the horizon radius.
+While the two cases exhibit broadly different qualitative features, the most apparent distinction between Figs.~\ref{fig:UvTandQvT_0spin} and~\ref{fig:UvTandQvT_high_spin} and Fig.~\ref{fig:Cunningham_plunging_QU} is the total time required to reach the horizon, as seen in the corresponding time-domain variability.
 This highlights an important aspect of the non-geodesic model: even seemingly small departures from Cunningham’s prescription~\cite{Cunningham:1975zz} can lead to substantially different dynamics.